LazerCube/LazerCube.github.io/projects/_posts/2019-04-20-image-processing.markdown

 tags:
 - Java
 - JavaFX
-about: A simple application I created to gain a better understanding of how images are stored on a computer and how to do basic manipulations on them.
+description: A simple application I created to gain a better understanding of how images are stored on a computer and how to do basic manipulations on them.
 Written in java using JavaFx for the UI.
 summary: Simple image filters.
 image: /assets/img/posts/image_filters/image_filter_thumbnail.jpg
 image_preview: /assets/img/posts/image_filters/image_filter_thumbnail_preview.jpg